-The matrix is used to 'screen out' those policies which have little or no effect on this topic / objective.
-This allows the assessment to focus on those policies with a significant effect and, to a lesser degree, the policies with a less significant effect.
+The matrix is used to 'screen out' those policies which have little or no implications for this topic / objective.
+This allows the assessment to focus on those policies with significant implications and, to a lesser degree, the policies with less significant implications.

 The assessment is narrative in nature, and looks at policies in combination, rather than in silo's.
-So, for example, the discussion considers the effects of the plan (by which we mean those policies identified as having a significant or less significant effect on this specific topic) in a cumulative and synergistic manner.
+So, for example, the discussion considers the effects of the plan (by which we mean those policies identified as having significant or less significant implications for this specific topic) in a cumulative and synergistic manner.
 This includes long / medium / short term effects and whether the policies have any effects specifically on certain spatial areas.